 - PPFD – How intense is the light output?
 Is the light output uniform or are their hotspots and weak spots in its coverage area?

 - PAR efficiency – Is this LED light really super efficient, or is it claiming to be?

+Our all-inclusive LED grow lights review will help you make a well-informed decision.
 When purchasing an LED grow light, it’s important to do research and understand the technical aspects of the product.
-Some lights may run very loud, which would be undesirable if growing at home.

-The best LED grow lights you can buy will have the correct intensity and coverage needed for your grow.
-It should also maintaining high efficiency, low energy consumption and low heat levels.
+The best LED grow lights for indoor plants you can buy will have the correct intensity and coverage needed for your grow.
+It should also maintain high efficiency, low energy consumption, and low heat levels.

 The team at LEDGrowLightsHQ.com is composed of expert cannabis writers and enthusiasts, many who frequent small grow operations for recreational purposes.
 We often provide insight from our partners or large publications or magazines.